Chapter 13 : Truth Will Out

 James swallowed the lump in his throat, and his stomach churned as he grew nauseous.
 What could be worse than what had already happened?
 “O–Okay.”

 “Remember three years ago?” began Harry.
 “At Azkaban.
 You thought you were dead.”

 “How could I ever forget...” he muttered.

-"We thought you were dead too.
-Until Norah felt your pulse, that is," said Harry.
-"There's a lot more to it than you know.
-We all thought you were dead; we saw Al kill you.
-Azkaban started to come crashing down.
+“We thought you were dead, too.
+Until Norah felt your pulse, that is,” said Harry.
+“There's a lot more to it than you know.
+We all thought you were dead, we saw Al kill you, and then Azkaban started to come crashing down.
 We nearly had to leave your body at the prison, but Norah insisted, and now I'm glad she did.
 But that's beside the point.
 The point is that you were right.
 You should have died, but something in particular kept you alive.
 I saw it and I knew immediately what it was, but I couldn't believe what I was seeing.
 It didn't make sense to me, so I decided to hide it from everyone.
-Until I figured things out at least, but I didn't, and I decided against ever telling you...Now, I...Now - "
+Until I figured things out at least, but I didn't figure any of it out, and I decided against ever telling you...Now, I...Now—”

 “Dad?” asked James uneasily after many moments.
 He could tell that his father was more reflecting on his regrets than spitting out the truth, so James urged him on.
 “Would you quit with the riddles?
 What the hell are you trying to say?”

 “Fine.
 I'm saying that...” began Harry, and he sucked in a deep breath to finally reveal the truth.
 After three long years.
 “I'm saying that you have a horcrux inside you.
 There is someone living inside you.”